Table of Contents

 Is Loch Morar deeper than Loch Ness?

-Loch Morar is deeper than Loch Ness.
+Loch Morar is deeper than Loch Ness and is, in fact, the deepest freshwater loch in Scotland.
 The deepest point of Loch Morar is 310 metres.
 The deepest point of Loch Ness is 227 metres.

 Loch Ness has a larger total volume at 7.5 cubic km vs Loch Morar’s 2.3 cubic km.